smucclaw/eu-ai-act/act.md

 2. This Regulation shall apply to the high-risk AI systems, other than the ones referred to in paragraph 1, that have been placed on the market or put into service before \[*date of application of this Regulation referred to in Article 85(2)*\], only if, from that date, those systems are subject to significant changes in their design or intended purpose.

+3. Without prejudice to paragraphs 1 and 2, high-risk AI systems that have been placed on the market before \[*date of application of this Regulation referred to in Article 85(2)\],* may continue to be made available on the market until 3 years after \[date of application of this Regulation referred to in Article 85(2)\].

 *Article 84 Evaluation and review*

-1.
+1. The Commission shall assess the need for amendment of the list in Annex III once a year

 1a.
-The Commission shall assess the need for amendment of the list in Annex I every 24 months following the entry into force of this Regulation and until the end of the period of the delegation of power.
-The findings of that assessment shall be presented to the European Parliament and the Council.
+The Commission shall assess the need for amendment of the list in Annex I every 24

 1b.
 The Commission shall assess the need for amendment of the list in Annex III every 24 months following the entry into force of this Regulation and until the end of the period of the delegation of power.
 The findings of that assessment shall be presented to the European Parliament and the Council.